 Email is making its way despite the growing popularity of social media platforms.
 Can you provide a few reasons why businesses should prioritize email over social media marketing strategies?

-Email and social media are complementary and are both necessary tools to have in your marketing strategy, but email’s ability to reach a broad group of customers in a cost-effective and personalized way with segmentation is unmatched.
+Email and social marketing are complementary and are both necessary tools to have in your marketing strategy, but email’s ability to reach a broad group of customers in a cost-effective and personalized way with segmentation is unmatched.

 Think about who your subscribers are, and what kind of information matters most to them.
 If your diverse audience groups with different needs all receive the same campaign, some could become frustrated by irrelevant content and stop opening your emails.